 Bryan learned to paint by painting every single day and by studying the design and composition of old masters.
 A proud member of the Carnegie Museum of Art, he makes regular visits and meticulously studies composition and paint application, creating small paintings and sketches on site.
 He also spends countless hours studying books on art at the library, creating innumerable sketches to master design and composition.

-Some of his favorite painters to study include Peter Ilstead, Isaac Levitan, Wilhelm Hammershoi, Casper David Friedrich, Walter Sickert, Ivan Pokhitonov, and Penleigh Boyd.
+Some of his favorite painters to study include Turner, Whistler, Isaac Levitan, Edward Seago, Charles-Francois Daubigny, Ivan Pokhitonov, and Penleigh Boyd.

 Bryan primarily paints with the Zorn palette, a limited color palette, which results in low chroma paintings focusing primarily on light, value, and composition.
 The result is paintings full of color harmony and strong value contrasts.